 But now I could see the hustle and bustle of Carnival in Schramberg getting ready to begin.
 It seemed there was an excitement in the air as the costumed community begins to arrive.
 Over time, the carless, downtown streets begin to fill up, first with just a few creatures.
 But before you know it, the streets are so crowded that you have to stand your ground to keep that coveted spot along the carnival parade path.

 Characters of the Black Forest Arrive

-One by one the characters of the Black Forest come down from the mountains to the village for all to see.
-Each character is an elaborately carved, wooden mask of a wild animal, devil or a witch.
+One by one the characters of the Black Forest come down from the mountains to the village of Schramberg for all to see.
+Each character is an elaborately carved, wooden mask of a wild animal, devil, or a witch.
 Actually, there are quite a few different characters from the forest:

 Whose mask is a friendly, smiling face.
 He wears bells on his costume and carries a sword full of pretzels to those who can say a childhood verse or rhyme that you will hear shouted throughout the day.

 An imposing figure whose mask has two cornucopias with a bell at the end, much like a jester.
 He wears a belt of bells and carries a basket filled with candy and a book.
 You will hear him coming!